-Originally from Scotland, Clova became fascinated by sharks while working as a diving aquarist in an aquarium that housed ragged-tooth sharks.
-She came to South Africa in 2005 to work with tiger sharks on the east coast before joining the White Shark Trust in Gansbaai as a research assistant.
-While in South Africa, she became involved in the wildlife film industry, where she learned the basics of communicating science to a wider audience.
-Keen to further her education, she went on to complete an MSc in conservation biology and then a PhD focusing on the status and management options for marine species that have invaded South African shores.
-This applied research made her realise how inaccessible most science is to the general public and how this contributes to the many conservation issues we face today.
+Originally from Scotland, Clova has been in love with the ocean since she was a toddler and has fond memories of windswept beaches and very cold water!
+A conservation expedition to the warmer waters of Madagascar and subsequently working as a diving aquarist in a Scottish aquarium cemented her passion for all things marine.
+She came to South Africa in 2005 to work as a dive master with tiger sharks and then joined the White Shark Trust as a research assistant.
+During this time she became involved in the wildlife film industry, developing her science communication and project management skills.
+Keen to further her education, Clova went on to complete an MSc in conservation biology and then a PhD focusing on the status and management options for marine species that have invaded South African shores.
+This applied research made her realise how remote most science is from the general public and how such inaccessibility contributes to the many conservation issues we face today.

-Clova loves to travel, but when in South Africa she spends her free time outdoors on the water or in the mountains.
-She is a certified PADI dive master and South African commercial diver.
-As a volunteer for several organisations that focus on environmental education and the mother of a nature-loving daughter, she enjoys teaching children about ecology and sustainable lifestyle choices.
-She is passionate about sharing her love and knowledge of the marine environment, as she believes this is the only way we can change our future.
+Clova loves to travel, but when in South Africa she spends her free time outdoors, either underwater or in the mountains.
+She is a certified PADI dive master and scientific commercial diver.
+As a mother and a volunteer for several organisations that focus on environmental education, she enjoys teaching children about ecology and sustainable lifestyle choices.
+She is passionate about sharing her love and knowledge of the marine environment, as she believes this is the best way to shape our future.

 Raised in various small West Coast fishing and mining towns of South Africa and Namibia, with parents whose free-range approach to parenting meant lots of time outside exploring beaches, Claire is a firm believer in the power of experiential education in moulding future generations to become effective conservationists.
 Claire joined the Save Our Seas Foundation Shark Education Centre in May 2016 after almost eight years with Liberty Life Financial Services as a franchise business support administrator.
 With a diploma in administration and legal studies from Montrose Business College in Cape Town, in her role as the facilities administrator she brings a high level of organisation and structure to the dynamic working environment that is the Shark Education Centre.
 She is enjoying every minute of the varied opportunities this role brings and, in addition to seeing to facilities maintenance and administration, she has become a vital part of the team, joining school groups as they learn about, explore and appreciate the ocean.
 She has also made it her personal mission to convince the education centre’s resident puffadder shysharks to eat their food.
 With a family that has earned – and continues to earn – its income almost entirely from the sea, Claire has a vested interest in the conservation of the oceans for current and future generations.
 She believes that she is in exactly the right place to be able to contribute to this.